CNAG-Biomedical-Informatics/cbicall/docker/README.md

   --print-manual-download
 ```

-Download every listed file into `/absolute/path/to/cbicall-data`, then let the script continue from those files:
+Download every listed file into `/absolute/path/to/cbicall-data`, then let the script continue from those files. **This step can take time because it assembles, verifies, and extracts the full resource bundle.** On a typical VM or workstation disk, expect roughly 20-50 minutes after all parts are present; faster disks may be shorter.

 ```bash
 python3 ./download_cbicall_bundle.py \